 About me

-Hello!
-I'm Andrew Moses, an engineer who loves tinkering with anything remotely electronic.
-I'm a student at the University of Wisconsin-Madison.
-Most of the time you can find me hanging at the Undergraduate Projects Lab in the Computer Sciences building.
-When I'm not at UW, I'm back home in New York City, where I love skating around the boroughs.
+Hello, welcome to my website!
+I'm Andrew, an engineer who loves tinkering with anything remotely electronic.
+I'm a student at the University of Wisconsin-Madison, where I'm majoring in Computer Science and Mathematics.
+I'm originally from New York City, where I love exploring and skating around the boroughs.

 Contact